colealanroberts/colealanroberts/README.md

 # coleroberts.xyz

-The site is built using Astro and automatically deployed with Github Actions.
+[coleroberts.xyz](coleroberts.xyz) is built with Astro, deployed via GitHub Actions, and hosted on GitHub Pages.